chung-shopline/open-telemetry-adaptor/README.md

-# Open Telemetry Tracing tools
+# Open Telemetry Adapters

-This repository contains tools for working with Open Telemetry traces.
+This repository contains carrier adapters for working with Open Telemetry traces.

 ## carrier